-The supervising faculty member is responsible for approving the specialization plan and submitting the approved plan to the Associate Dean for Graduate Studies for review.
-The Associate Dean for Graduate Studies will submit the approved plan to the Chair of the School of Social Work's Curriculum Committee for review, posting, and tracking the specialization plan.
-The Associate Dean and/or the Curriculum Committee reserve the right to deny and/or request revision of the plan.
+The supervising faculty is responsible for approving the specialization plan and submitting the approved plan to the Associate Dean for Graduate Studies for review.
+The Associate Dean will review applications and make any suggested changes to the mentor.
+After the mentor and Associate Dean have approved the form, the Associate Dean submits all the forms to Curriculum committee.
+The Curriculum Committee offers the final affirmation of the proposed plan.
+The Associate Dean and/or the Curriculum committee reserve the right to deny and/or request revision of the plan.
 In the unlikely event that the request is not approved, the Chair of the Curriculum committee will provide the faculty member submitting the request and the student with a reason for denial or request for revision.
+The student may petition the Associate Dean for Graduate Studies for a change of advisor to the faculty member supervising the specialization.